ING's Asia life insurance sale shifts into top gear

 "This is a once-in-a-lifetime opportunity which many CEOs will find hard to let go," said one banker who is advising a potential buyer.

-ING CEO Jan Hommen said last week that the Asian divestments would probably fetch less than 8 billion euros ($10.2 billion).
+ING CEO Jan Hommen reinforced that assessment with his comment last week that he expected about 8 billion euros for ING's Asian operations.

-Sources said bidding was unlikely to reach that far and that offers might not climb much past $7 billion.
-A deal would need to surpass $7.06 billion to become Asia's biggest insurance deal and overtake Australian fund manager AMP's (AMP.AX) 2011 purchase of AXA's Australian unit, Thomson Reuters data shows.
+But sources said bidding was unlikely to reach that far and that offers might not climb much past $7 billion.
+A deal would need to surpass $7.06 billion to become Asia's biggest insurance deal and overtake Australian fund manager AMP's 11 purchase of AXA's Australian unit, Thomson Reuters data shows.

 Most buyers are likely to place aggressive bids in the first round in order to advance to the second round.
 But the deal has its own challenges and not all bidders are keen to lay their hands on the entire Asian pie.